Headaches & Neck Pain Relief

 When this is an issue, working with a physical therapist may be able to help.
 Stretching the muscles in your neck to alleviate neck strain can reduce the severity and regularity of your headaches.
 Stretching the muscles that have grown tight along the back of your neck as well as those along the shoulders can help you find relief from the tension that is causing your pain.

 When dealing with neck pain, it is important to remember that safety has to come first.
 While there are many simple activities you can try at home to begin stretching your neck muscles, working with a Freehold physical therapist is the only way to ensure that you are stretching in a way that won’t potentially lead to greater injury.
-For more information, contact REHABILITY.
+For more information, Contact Us Today at Freehold, NJ Center.